 You want your politicians to focus on politics, and not popularity.
 If even one member of the Mail editorial staff wants to fuck the politician in question, do not vote for them.

 They have ever claimed anything inessential

-Fun fact: if you say the word "taxpayer's money" three times into a mirror, you will immediately be struck with male pattern balding and will become a fully fledged member of your local Neighbourhood Watch – that's how uncool it is to obsess about how your taxes are being spent.
+Fun fact: If you say the word "taxpayer's money" three times into a mirror, you will immediately be struck with male pattern balding and will become a fully fledged member of your local neighborhood watch—that's how uncool it is to obsess about how your taxes are being spent.
 But when MPs claim shit like duck houses and plush kitchen refurbs on expenses, entitlement or not, you've got to admit that stinks.